 Gwynne (Schrire) Robins lived in Kimberley with her family from age 6 in 1949, to age 12 in 1955 when they relocated to Cape Town.
 Geraldine says her parents Noel and Beryl were friends of the Schrires.
 We used to meet up with Val (Velva) and cousin Toddy Schrire in Cape Town and Geraldine was friendly with their niece Tamar Schrire.
+(It could well have been Noel or Julius that had suggested there was an opening for an eye specialist in Kimberley in 1949 - as Noel himself had just gone onto the specialist register as a general surgeon in 1948 with a railway practice etc).
 Gwynne told Geraldine (née Kretzmar) that her parents were friendly with her uncle Julius and Althea Kretzmar both in Kimberley and later when the moved to Cape Town, and often had them round.
 She says: 'I adored Julius - he had so much wisdom.
-I used to visit them in Dennekamp, their flat in Wynberg, and take him to meetings of the Jewish Seniors to talk about his Dad's letters from Cape Town in 1899 to 1903 to his wife Taube in Birzh Lithuania.
-The Kretzmars had moved house several times and every time a large trunk came with them.
+I used to visit them in Dennekamp, their flat in Wynberg, and take him to meetings of the Jewish Seniors to talk about his Dad's letters from Cape Town in 1899 to 1903 to his wife Taube in Birzh Lithuania The Kretzmars had moved house several times and every time a large trunk came with them.
 Finally, once retired, Dr Kretzmar decided to open his late father's trunk and found it stacked with letters in Yiddish.